Drew, Mississippi: Economy

 At one time, Drew was the locality in the United States that had the most cotton gins.
 In 2008, it only had one cotton gin.
 Billy Turner of The Times-Picayune said "[t]here's some corn, some beans, but mostly, there's no business."
 By 2012 the SuperValu grocery store had closed.
 Melanie Townsend, a woman quoted in a 2012 Bolivar Commercial article, said that since the grocery store closed, few employment opportunities were available in Drew and that the Drew School District was the largest employer in the area.

 Education

 Drew was first served by the predominantly African-American Drew School District.
 The City of Drew is currently served by the Sunflower County Consolidated School District.
 Elementary and middle school students attend schools in Drew: A. W. James Elementary School (K-5) and Drew Hunter Middle School (6–8).
 High school students attend Ruleville Central High School in Ruleville.
+Formerly Drew High School was the comprehensive high school of Drew.